 Cats Protection recommends the neutering of domestic cats from four months of age, but you should seek advice from your vet for each individual cat.
 Neutering has many health benefits, as well as helping to reduce the number of unwanted cats in the UK.

 The Chiltern Branch can help with subsidised neutering for people on low incomes or means tested benefits.
 We can also help with multi cat households and feral colonies.
-Details of the scheme are at www.cats.org.uk/workwedo/neutering_financial.asp
+For details of the scheme click here

 If you have an enquiry, please call our Neutering Officer, Elaine, on 01296 433992.